kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 A _Cron Job_ creates [Jobs](/docs/concepts/workloads/controllers/jobs-run-to-completion/) on a time-based schedule.

 One CronJob object is like one line of a _crontab_ (cron table) file.
 It runs a job periodically on a given schedule, written in [Cron](https://en.wikipedia.org/wiki/Cron) format.
+Note that all times are specified in UTC (unlike traditional cron, which supports timezones).

 For instructions on creating and working with cron jobs, and for an example of a spec file for a cron job, see [Running automated tasks with cron jobs](/docs/tasks/job/automated-tasks-with-cron-jobs).